Gorgeous Ladies of Wrestling: Broadcast

 McLane performed as the ring announcer and host for Seasons 1 and 2.
 McLane's announcing voice was replaced in Season 2 to add more comedy feel to the episodes, using Miles Headlock (a computer generated knock-off of Max Headroom), and "Motormouth" Mike Morgan (who sounded a lot like Howard Cosell).
 Steve Blance was the senior referee in Season 2 before becoming GLOW's "commissioner" in Seasons 3 and 4.
 He was the regular recipient of a GLOW Girl beatdown in Season 2.
 Johnny Cafarella (as "Johnny C.") was the ring announcer for Seasons 3 and 4, was the figurehead owner (buying David McLane's "interest" in a storyline) and also served as company manager after the departure of McLane in 1987.

 Each of the GLOW performers had their own rap song (personalized lyrics using the same backing track).
 It was shown on videotape prior to that wrestler's match.
 Similar to other wrestling promotions' use of wrestler-specific entrance themes, this gimmick may have been influenced by the Chicago Bears' "Super Bowl Shuffle".
 The music for the rap was written by Hank Donig, who did the music for the first two seasons supervised by Morris I. Diamond.
 Music for Seasons 3 and 4 was created by Brian Bogle and Ed Ryba under the name "Music out the Yang".
 Hecker gave each performer personalized Digital video effects including 3D effects and personalized logos, with Ann DeVilbiss as graphic designer.

+GLOW began re-airing its entire third season and three episodes of season four on the streaming service Tubi under the name "The Original Ladies of Wrestling" as of 2020.